Understand White Coat Syndrome: Definition, Causes, Diagnosis, and Cure

 Another option is to get an ambulatory blood pressure monitor.
 You can strap this device to your body and wear it for a day to 2 days.
 It measures your BP every 20-30 minutes after wearing it.

-Hence, by comparing your BP readings at home with those you get at the doctor's office, your doctor can diagnose you properly.
+Hence, by checking BP at home and comparing you readings with those you get at the doctor's office, your doctor can diagnose you properly.

 Tips to Beat White Coat Hypertension